Ruskram/stocks-analysis/README.md

 - How do those pros and cons apply to the refactoring the original VBA script?

-   As you can see from the images the original code took 0.7 seconds to run 12 tickers and the refactored code took 0.15
+   As you can see from the images the original code took 0.76 seconds to run 12 tickers and the refactored code took ~0.15 seconds.
+If we where to multiply the amount of tickers by 100 then 1000 the original code would take about 1 minute and 15 seconds for 100 times more, and about 12.6 minutes for 100 times more tickers.
+While the refactored code would take 15 seconds for 100 times and 2.5 minutes for 1000 times more.
+This is very big improvement to the execution when starting to deal with large amounts of data.